medamk/fabzero/readme.md

-This is Mr.Yuvaraju.
+This is Meda Muralikrishna.
 I am from STPI-Hyderabad.
 Working as Tech.
 Officer.
 I got oprtunity getting training on FAB LAB Pre-Academy Programme at STPI-Bhubaneswar.
 On 18th March 2019.
 This Pre-Academy training program is lanuched by Shri.Omkar Rai, DG, STPI.
 I met all other colleagues attending for the training.